 The Briscoe Library has individual and group study rooms on all floors of the library.
 These rooms provide both quiet study and group collaboration space and are important to the educational mission of the university.
+Study room availability is displayed on monitors on the 3rd and 5th floor of the library.

 Who may use a study room?
 Briscoe Library individual or group study rooms may only be occupied by UT Health Science Center (HSC) students, faculty, residents and staff.
 All occupants must wear their ID badges so they are always visible.
 Open study seating is available on the 3rd, 4th and 5th floors.
 Classrooms on the 2nd floor of the Briscoe Library building are available for 24/7 study with after-hours access by HSC ID card swipe.